-Acronym for "adverse events following immunisation" (see also autoinflammatory syndromes).
+Acronym for "adverse events following immunization" (see also auto-inflammatory syndromes).

 Clinical featuresThis section has been translated automatically.

-For the evaluation of a suspected case of a ADR, WHO criteria are usually used, which range from:
+To assess a suspected ADR, WHO criteria are usually used, which vary between:

 - incomplete (conditional/unclassified) and

-The following symptoms are clinically observed in AEFI: recurrent fever, myalgia, arthralgia, cognitive disorders, gastrointestinal and respiratory syndromes, exanthema (see case report below) and the (unspecific) occurrence of various autoantibodies.
+Clinically, the following symptoms are observed in AEFI: recurrent fever, myalgias, arthralgias, cognitive disorders, gastrointestinal and respiratory syndromes, exanthema (see case report below) and the (unspecific) occurrence of various autoantibodies.

 Case report(s)This section has been translated automatically.

-A 73-year-old patient presented with disseminated, erythematous, itchy and pressure nodular efflorescences on the whole integument, which histologically correlated with perivascular interstitial dermatitis and discrete septal panniculitis.
-These first occurred one year ago immediately after an influenza vaccination.
-Recurrent febrile attacks and myalgia with increasing muscle weakness, weight loss and fatigue were also observed.
-Laboratory tests showed autoimmune hemolytic anemia (direct Coombs test positive, haptoglobin strongly elevated), pronounced leukopenia and elevated acute phase parameters such as CRP, BSG and ferritin.
-The blood smear and the bone marrow biopsy showed evidence of drug toxicity.
-Both lymphoproliferative and rheumatic diseases could be largely ruled out.
-AEFI could be diagnosed in the presence of 3 major criteria (myalgia, fatigue, fever) and the medical history (previous vaccination).
-We initiated therapy with oral glucocorticosteroids, which resulted in a dramatic improvement of symptoms.
+Laboratory chemistry revealed autoimmune hemolytic anemia (direct Coombs test positive, haptoglobin strongly elevated), pronounced leukopenia and elevated acute phase parameters such as CRP, ESR and ferritin.
+The blood smear and the bone marrow biopsy showed evidence of drug-related toxic damage.
+Both lymphoproliferative and rheumatic diseases were largely ruled out.
+The diagnosis of AEFI could be made in the presence of 3 major criteria (myalgia, fatigue, fever) and the medical history (previous vaccination).
+Treatment with oral glucocorticosteroids was initiated, which resulted in a dramatic improvement of the symptoms.

-Discussion: The present case of an AEFI illustrates that complex, highly chronic autoimmunological/inflammatory disease patterns can occur after "banal" vaccination.
-In addition, cutaneous and hematological symptoms also seem to be within the spectrum of the AEFI.
+Discussion: The present case of AEFI illustrates that complex, highly chronic autoimmunologic/inflammatory clinical pictures can occur after "banal" vaccination.
+In addition, cutaneous and hematologic symptoms also appear to lie within the spectrum of AEFI.